Doane-CCLA/docs/using-the-hpc/how-to-use/scheduling-jobs.md

 # Scheduling Jobs

-SHPC utilizes Torque/Moab to manage jobs that users submit to various queues on a computer system.
+HPC utilizes Torque/Moab to manage jobs that users submit to various queues on a computer system.
 Each queue represents a group of resources with attributes necessary for the queue's jobs.
-You can see the list of queues that SHPC has by typing `qstat -q`. **batch** is the default queue.
+You can see the list of queues that HPC has by typing `qstat -q`. **batch** is the default queue.

 📝 **Note:** Do not run jobs on the login nodes.
 All jobs launched from those nodes will be terminated without notice.